-In order to describe a universal galaxy rotation curve~\cite{Rubin1985, Persic:1995ru} one at most needs three parameters--to specify the initial slope, where it bends, and the final slope.
-Any more parameter is redundant.
-In this regard the string model utilizes just the right number of them.
+In order to describe a universal galaxy rotation curve~\citep{Rubin:1985ze,Persic:1995ru,Salucci:2011ee} one needs three parameters at most--to specify the initial slope, where it bends, and the final slope.
+Any more parameter are redundant.
+In this regard the string model utilizes just the right number.
 The fact that it fits well on par with the dark matter model which employs two extra parameters should be taken seriously.
 However one should guard against reading too much into the game of fitting.
-For example, one cannot obtain a {{\it unique}} decomposition of the mass components of a galaxy using the rotation curve data alone, a difficulty having been encountered in the context of comparing different dark matter halo profiles.
-Acceptable fits (defined as $\chi < \chi_{min} +1$~\cite{Navarro:1998qc}) can be gotten with dark matter alone without any stellar matter in CDM model.
-And the roles of dark matter and stellar matter can be completely reverted in the fitting routine.
-The physical difference is, on the other hand, dramatic.
-This degeneracy is less severe in the string model in the sense that string field cannot be completely traded off in favour of stellar matter, or vice versa.
-However there still exists a range of values for $R_{d}, \rho_{0}$ and $ H$, where ``acceptable'' fits can be obtained.
-Therefore given the quality of the presently available data rotation curve fitting alone cannot distinguish between dark matter and string field in galaxies.
+For example, one cannot obtain a {{\it unique}} decomposition of the mass components of a galaxy using the rotation curve data alone, a difficulty encountered in the context of comparing different dark matter halo profiles.
+Acceptable fits (defined as $\chi < \chi_{min} +1$~\citep{Navarro:1998qc}) can be obtained with dark matter alone without any stellar matter in the CDM model.
+The roles of dark matter and stellar matter can also be completely reverted in the fitting routine.
+On the other hand, the physical difference is dramatic.
+This degeneracy is less severe in the string model in the sense that the string field cannot be completely traded off in favour of stellar matter, or vice versa.
+However a range of values for $R_{d}, \rho_{0}$ and $ H$, where ``acceptable'' fits can be obtained, still exists.
+Therefore given the quality of the available data rotation curve fitting alone cannot distinguish between dark matter and the string field in galaxies.

-However precision measurements extended to radii $r\sim 20R_{d}$ can distinguish string model from the other models: a gently rising rotation curve in this region is a signature prediction of this string toy model.
+However precision measurements extended to radii $r\sim 20R_{d}$ can distinguish the string model from the other models: a gently rising rotation curve in this region is a signature prediction of this string toy model.
 At this moment we are, nevertheless, encouraged by this inchoate results to pursue further.
-In a separate article we shall subject our string model to other reality checks, and we shall report on how this simple string model accounts for gravitational lensing which is often quoted as another strong evidence for the existence of dark matter at intergalactic scales.
+In a separate article we shall subject our string model to other reality checks, and we shall report on how this simple string model accounts for gravitational lensing which is often cited as strong evidence for the existence of dark matter at intergalactic scales.